Elizabethan collar

-An Elizabethan collar, E collar or pet cone (sometimes humorously called a treat funnel, pet lamp-shade, pet radar dish, dog-saver, or cone of shame) is a protective medical device worn by an animal, usually a cat or dog.
+An Elizabethan collar, E collar, buster collar, pet ruff, recovery cone or pet cone (sometimes humorously called a treat funnel, lamp-shade, radar dish, dog-saver, collar cone, or the cone of shame) is a protective medical device worn by an animal, usually a cat or dog.
 Shaped like a truncated cone, its purpose is to prevent the animal from biting or licking at its body or scratching at its head or neck while wounds or injuries heal.
 The collars are named from the ruffs worn in the Elizabethan era.
-A U.S. patent was filed by Frank L. Johnson in 1959.

 The device is generally attached to the pet's usual collar with strings or tabs passed through holes punched in the sides of the plastic.
 The neck of the collar should be short enough to let the animal eat and drink.
 Although most pets adjust to them quite well, others will not eat or drink with the collar in place and the collar is temporarily removed for meals.

 While purpose-made collars can be purchased from veterinarians or pet stores, they can also be made from plastic and cardboard or by using plastic flowerpots, wastebaskets, buckets or lampshades.
 Modern collars might involve soft fabric trim along the edges to increase comfort and velcro surfaces for ease of attachment and removal.